Vancouver Peninsula, Western Australia

-Vancouver Peninsula is a locality in Western Australia.
+Vancouver Peninsula is a locality of the City of Albany in the Great Southern region of Western Australia.
 It is located about 5 km from Albany on the other side of King George Sound.
 The only residential structure on the Vancouver Peninsula is Camp Quaranup at Geake Point.

-Vancouver Peninsula is part of the traditional settlement area of the Mineng Aboriginal people.
+Vancouver Peninsula is part of the traditional settlement area of the Menang Aboriginal people.
 The name refers to George Vancouver, a British officer, and explorer who was the first European to visit the bay in 1791.
 Originally, Vancouver Peninsula was part of Frenchman Bay in which was split from in 2000.